 HIV is not transmitted by casual nonsexual contact as may occur at work, school, or home.

 Transmission is usually

 The sexual practices with the highest risks are those that cause mucosal trauma, typically intercourse.
 Anal-receptive intercourse poses the highest risk.
-Mucous membrane inflammation facilitates HIV transmission; sexually transmitted diseases, such as gonorrhea, chlamydial infection, trichomoniasis, and especially those that cause ulceration (eg, chancroid, herpes, syphilis), increase the risk several-fold.
+Mucous membrane inflammation facilitates HIV transmission; sexually transmitted infections, such as gonorrhea, chlamydial infection, trichomoniasis, and especially those that cause ulceration (eg, chancroid, herpes, syphilis), increase the risk several-fold.
 Other practices that cause mucosal trauma include fisting (inserting most or all of the hand into the rectum or vagina) and using sexual toys.
 When used during intercourse with an HIV-infected partner and/or with multiple concurrent sex partners, these practices increase the risk of HIV transmission.

 In heterosexuals, the estimated risk per coital act is about 1/1000; however, risk is increased in the following:

 Early and advanced stages of HIV infection when HIV concentrations in plasma and genital fluids are higher